 JBK Landscape provides landscaping services for the District.
 If you have any comments or concerns please do not hesitate to call JBK Landscape at 303-751-0192.

 We need YOUR HELP in monitoring our parks.
-If you see an irrigation leak or other problem, you may also send us an email at email@example.com
+If you see an irrigation leak or other problem, you may also send us an email District Management at firstname.lastname@example.org

-To report overfull containers or damages please contact District Manager, Sarah Shepherd, or JBK Landscape.
+To report overfull containers or damages, please contact District Management or JBK Landscape.

 Please check out the significant increases to the snow plowing routes along the District's right-of-ways and park sidewalks.